-- Any businesses identified in Ordinance 20-005 may reopen or and remain open to serve patrons on-site pursuant to the conditions established in this ordinance. - 2.
+- 1. Any businesses identified in Ordinance 20-005 may reopen or remain open to serve patrons on-site pursuant to the conditions established in this ordinance. - 2.
 Businesses within the City of Brookings which are open to the public shall observe the following guidelines to slow the spread of COVID-19: - a) Establish a minimum six-foot distance between any tables, chairs, and barstools.
-This provision does not need to be observed between members of the same household. - b) All businesses shall collaborate with the City to identify their occupancy allowance and post it in a conspicuous location outside the building. - c) Restaurants, bars, and casinos shall be limited to a maximum often (10) customers or a capacity of one-half (1/2) of their maximum posted capacity, whichever is greater.
-Capacity must will be posted at the front of the business. - d) All restaurants, food trucks and bars shall disinfect or dispose of all menus before and after use by each customer.
+This provision does not need to be observed between members of the same household. - All businesses shall collaborate with the City to identify their occupancy allowance and post it in a conspicuous location outside the building. - c) Restaurants, bars, and casinos shall be limited to a maximum capacity of one-half (1⁄2) of their maximum posted capacity.
+Capacity must be posted at the front of the business. - d) All restaurants, food trucks and bars shall disinfect or dispose of all menus before and after use by each customer.
 Condiment containers shall be cleaned/disinfected between each group and shall not be shared among multiple groups.
-Salad bars and selfservice buffets shall not be permitted. - e) Grocery stores, retail businesses, recreation and fitness businesses shall be limited to a maximum of ten (10) customers or a capacity of one-half (1/2) of their maximum posted capacity, whichever is greater.
-Capacity must will be posted at the front of the business. - Require social distance spacing while waiting for service or entry into a business.
+Salad bars and self-service buffets shall not be permitted. - e) Grocery stores, retail businesses, recreation and fitness businesses shall be limited to a maximum capacity of one-half (1⁄2) of their maximum posted capacity.
+Capacity must be posted at the front of the business. - f) Require social distance spacing while waiting for service or entry into a business.
 Spacing may be accomplished by requiring people to remain in their vehicles.